envoyproxy/ratelimit/README.md

 With memcache mode increments will happen asynchronously, so it's technically possible for a client to exceed quota briefly if multiple requests happen at exactly the same time.

+Note that Memcache has a max key length of 250 characters, so operations referencing very long descriptors will fail.

 # Contact

 * [envoy-announce](https://groups.google.com/forum/#!forum/envoy-announce): Low frequency mailing